Social Protection: policies, programmes and evidence short course 2017

 Course level and entry requirements

 The course will be taught in English.
 To derive the maximum benefit from the course, participants should be proficient in English and able take an active part in course discussions.
+Your English needs to be of an intermediate standard or higher (or an IELTS score of 6 or above).
 As the course wishes to engage participants in critical debates on social protection, prior knowledge of social protection is desired.

 This course has been developed by Keetie Roelen (Co-Director CSP) and Stephen Devereux (Co-Director CSP), who have extensive experience in providing social protection training against the backdrop of their research, evaluation and policy advice work in social protection.
 The teaching team will also include other members of the CSP.

-All applicants should read the Terms and Conditions before completing an application form.
+All applicants should read the Terms and Conditions before applying.
 The application procedure is a 3-stage process:

-- Stage 1: Deadline for applications is Friday 12 February 2016.
-Applications can only be made by completing the online application form below.
+Stage 1: Deadline for applications is Monday 20 February 2017.
+Applications can be made by completing the application form.
+If you are not able to complete the application form online you may request a paper copy from the course co-ordinator.

-- Stage 2: Applicants will receive the outcome of the review process in the week beginning 29th February 2019.
-Successful applicants will receive the Stage 2 form and an invoice for the course fee.
-Places on the course are not guaranteed until fees have been received.
+Stage 2: Applicants will receive the outcome of the review process in the week beginning 27 February 2017.
+Successful applicants will receive details of how to pay the course fees and a Stage 2 booking form.
+Places on the course are not guaranteed until fees have been received and the Stage 2 booking form has been completed.

-£1,450 – The fee includes the tuition fees, course materials, lunches, refreshments and one group dinner.
-It does not cover accommodation or travel costs.
+£1,495 – The fee includes the tuition fees,course materials, lunches, refreshments and one group dinner.
+It does not cover accommodation, insurance or travel costs.

-Please contact the Course Coordinator Liz O’Brien if you have any queries.
+Please contact the Course Coordinator Liz O'Brien (CSPcourse@ids.ac.uk) if you have any queries.